Students can start work on their thesis once they have earned at least 20 ec for MA courses.

 Handing in the Thesis

-Students are expected to hand in the chapters of the thesis one by one and to incorporate the comments of their thesis supervisor in revised drafts.
-Once the final version of the thesis is approved by the supervisor, it can be send to the second reader for assessment.
+Once the thesis is approved by the supervisor, the final version can be sent to the second reader for assessment.
 The supervisor and second reader have four weeks in total to assess the thesis, in July and August they have two weeks extra.
-Check with your supervisor for guidelines regarding the format of the thesis, the lay-out and style of bibliographic references.
+Check with your supervisor for guidelines regarding format of thesis lay-out and style of bibliographic references.
 For practical information on the thesis repository and the graduation procedure, see the graduation page.

 The originality of the research question